Key Takeaways

 Landlords must keep rental properties in habitable condition.
 This includes maintaining plumbing, heating, electrical systems, and structural components.

-They must also follow all legal notice requirements related to rent increases, lease changes, and eviction procedures.
+They must also follow all legal, written notice requirements related to rent increases, rental agreement changes, and eviction procedures.

 Important Washington Landlord-Tenant Laws